Japan Travels (2024)

 Quite pricy for a hotel but in exchange I got a full queen sized bed and access to a large indoor and outdoor onsen.
 I was a little disappointed at the onsen for not being hot enough but I was quite cool to be bathing outdoors and somewhat awkward to be bathing with strangers.

-On Jan 28 there was an magnitude 4.8 earthquake at around 9 am.
+On Jan 28 there was a magnitude 4.8 earthquake at around 9 am.
 I was asleep when it occurred and only half-awoke to my bed being rocked in circle-like patterns for 10-15 seconds.
 The rocking was pretty rhythmic and nonviolent so in my drowsy state, I thought it was some kind of built-in alarm and it wasn’t until after lunch did I realize it could have been an earthquake.

 Book & Bed Tokyo Shinjuku ($70 per night)